 Jackpot Grand Casino Review

 Jackpot Grand Casino was an online casino which was supported by Real Time Gaming software.
-Jackpot Grand was part of the NetAd Management group of sites, which included online casinos like WinPalace, Casino Titan, and Golden Cherry Casino.
+Jackpot Grand was part of the NetAd Management group of sites, which included real money online casinos like WinPalace, Casino Titan, and Golden Cherry Casino.

 Jackpot Grand Casino was launched in 2012 and was managed by the Affactive Group.
 Over time, the site would become associated more closely with the name “Affactive Group” than NetAd Management.
 Both entities were owned by the same men, whose alleged criminal conduct led to the closing of Jackpot Grand Casino.
 Long before that, the website had been blacklisted by several industry watchdog groups.

 #1 Ranked Online Casino Site

 Timeline of Jackpot Grand Casino

 On November 19, 2012, Jackpot Grand Casino was one of several RTG sites which went offline.
 For the next 29 days, none of the Affactive Group sites were online.
 This was called a “blackout” by the industry.
 Speculation swirled that the casinos had closed and the operators had taken gamblers’ money.

 On December 13, 2012, Jackpot Grand Casino and its sister sites returned.
 Site managers claimed the casinos had experienced an error during an update.
 They provided continuing players with a $30 free bonus chip and operations continued.

 Affactive Media is named the Worst Casino Group of 2013 by Casinomeister’s annual Meister Awards.
 The reason for the dubious honor is “slow paying.”
 This is the 3rd time in 4 years Affactive has won the Meister Award for Worst Casino Group.